-The 2022-2023 academic year was my silver anniversary at Grand Valley: 25 years.
+The 2025-2026 academic year is my 28th year at Grand Valley.
 I've been fortunate to work at GVSU for my entire professional career and to have the opportunity to pursue a range of interesting projects.
-I enjoy teaching a wide variety of classes; in 2023-24, that will include Calculus 2, Linear Algebra 2, Linear Algebra 1, and a player to be named later.
+I enjoy teaching a wide variety of classes; in 2025-26, I'm on sabbatical in the fall and will teach Euclidean Geometry and the Nature of Modern Mathematics in the winter.

 My main scholarly and creative focus is my (free, open-source) textbooks, especially Active Prelude to Calculus and Active Calculus (single variable).
 Each of these books got started on a sabbatical (the first four chapters of ACS in winter 2012, the entirety of APC in fall 2018), and I continue to actively work to improve them.
 I share some more detail about them on a separate page.